Doxuno

 MATERIALS AND EQUIPMENT

-All materials furnished by Subcontractor shall be new, of good quality, and shall conform to the project specifications and applicable building codes.
-Subcontractor shall submit material samples, shop drawings, and product data to GC for approval prior to procurement when required by the project specifications.
-Subcontractor shall be responsible for the proper storage, handling, and protection of all materials on the project site.
+Materials Responsibility: Subcontractor shall furnish the materials required for the scope of work.
+All materials furnished by Subcontractor shall be new, of good quality, and conform to the project specifications and applicable codes.
+Subcontractor is responsible for proper storage, handling, and protection of materials on site.

 5.